hriteshMaikap/rag-flask-api/README.md

 ├── api/
 │   ├── __init__.py
 │   ├── common.py
-│   ├── comparative_analysis.py
-│   ├── formatted_retrieval.py
+│   ├── comparative_analysis.py   # a sample to show how to operate in different modes using prompt templates (can be extended)
 │   ├── generation.py
 │   ├── ingestion.py
 │   ├── retrieval.py
 ├── data/
-│   └── DSA.pdf
+│   └── data pdfs #according to user requirements
 ├── config.py
 ├── app.py
 ├── ingest_data.py